DUNE/p3s/documents/src/JOB.md

 ### Get the p3s client software

-At a minimum you need a client script (which is written in Python) to submit job descriptions to p3s for execution.
+At a minimum you need the p3s client script (which is written in Python) to submit job descriptions to p3s for execution.
 You will also benefit from looking at job templates stored as JSON files in the p3s repository.
 If not already done so, install p3s software at the location of your choice by